tulip-control/gr1c/doc/installation.md

     ./get-extra-deps.sh
     ./build-deps.sh

 which will download source code for Spin and build it.
+If the building process raises an error about missing `yacc` or `y?tab.c` files, then check for `yacc` on your shell path.
+To do so, try

+    which yacc

+If it is not found but `bison` is (compare with `which bison`), then create a shell script that wraps access to bison emulating yacc.
+This can be achieved by creating a file named `yacc`, placing the following in it

+    #!/bin/sh
+    bison -y $@

+and marking it as executable (`chmod +x yacc`).
+Finally, place it on your system path, e.g., in /usr/bin or /usr/local/bin.

 Tests that use Spin for model checking are configured to search in the path used by ./build-deps.sh.
 To run a different `spin`, modify `SPINEXE` in tests/test-verification.sh

 After following the build steps above, do